bobrik/docker-curator/README.md

 # Curator in docker

 This is dockerized version of elasticsearch curator, tool to manage time-based indices.

 ## Why this image

-This image keeps up to date with curator releases and has tags in docker registry!
+This image keeps up to date with curator releases and has tags in the docker registry.
+It is also based on minimal `alpine` image, resulting in just 50mb image.

 ## Usage

 Image entrypoint is set to curator script, so just run the image:

 ```
-docker run --rm bobrik/curator:2.1.0 --help
+docker run --rm bobrik/curator:3.0.1 --help
 ```

 Pick whatever version you need.